- Home

 Communicating with others

 As the main carer, you’ll usually be the person family and friends contact for information.
-You may find keeping others up to date on the condition of the person with cancer time-consuming and tiring.
+You may find it time-consuming and tiring keeping others up to date on the condition of the person with cancer.
 Some carers find it stressful dealing with other people’s reactions to the latest news.
 It’s also important to ask the person you are caring for how much information they would like you to share.

 Ways to keep family and friends up to date

-- Leave a message on your answering machine.
+- Leave a message on your voicemail giving a quick update.
 You could say something like: “Bill is doing okay with the chemo.
 He’s mainly feeling tired.
 Thanks for your concern.”
 This will cut down on the time needed to answer or return calls.

-- Use technology such as text messages or emails to send group messages.
+- Send text messages or emails to groups of people.
 You may want to include a statement such as: “We are not able to reply to everyone individually, but we are reading your messages and appreciate your support.”

-- Start an online diary, blog, or Facebook group or other social media group to share news and coordinate offers of help.
-You can set up a protected online community at Gather My Crew.
+- Start an online diary, blog, private Facebook or other social media group to share news and coordinate offers of help.
+You can set up a protected online group at Gather My Crew.

 - Let family and friends know how you’ll keep them up to date.
-You may want to ask a family member or friend to update others.
+You may want to ask a family member or friend to take responsibility for keeping others up to date and acting as the main point of contact.
+If not, let people know the best times and days to contact you.

 - If you need to explain the situation to children, see Talking to kids about cancer and listen to the podcast below.